smXplorer/AlliGator/docs/source/alligator-fit-method-benchmark.rst

 displayed, together with some summary statistics for one of the three possible parameters (1 for single exponential decays, 3 for bi-exponential decays).

-This information is also available as text in the text box below the *Simulation* button, and is exported to the AlliGator Notebook.
+This information is also available as text in the *Simulation Summary* text box below the *Simulation* button, and is exported to the AlliGator Notebook.

 The full parameter output of the N simulations can be exported as an ASCII file by clicking on the *Export* button.
 This will create a file with one header